Review: Nikon Nikkor Z 28mm f/2.8

 Nikkor 28mm f/2.8 on Nikon Z 7II

 Nikon claims that the lens is dust and splash-resistant and ready to be used for street photography during rainy days.
 However, they also state that they cannot guarantee this resistance under all circumstances and situations, and I cannot see any rubber gasket under the lens mount.
 In other words, the lens is built tightly but does not have built-in weather sealing.
-It does not come with a lens hood and lacks image stabilization, which is generally not necessary for a lightweight wide-angle lens.
+It does not come with a lens hood and lacks image stabilisation, which is generally not necessary for a lightweight wide-angle lens.
 Despite its predominantly plastic construction and absence of weather sealing, the lens feels well-built and sturdy.

 Optical Features